 So, what color opal is most valuable?

-Black opals tend to be the rarest variety of opal, with precious black opal being even harder to find.
-However, the highest-valued opal color is the rare red opal.
+Black opals are the rarest variety of opal, with precious black opal being even harder to find.
+However, the highest-valued common opal color is the rare red opal.
 Orange, green, blue, and purple opals are next in line in terms of value.

 If you’re curious, the most expensive opal in the world is The Virgin Rainbow (pictured below).
 Discovered in 2003, The Virgin Rainbow’s value exceeds $1 million.
 The impressive specimen is currently on display in the South Australian Museum.

 If you’re ready to pack a bag and plan an opal expedition, we don’t blame you!
 Opal is a one-of-a-kind gem, but each opal is unique!

 With all this knowledge under your belt, you’re set to impress.
 Why not ditch the “What’s your favorite color?” line for “What’s your favorite opal color?”